-The SETPOINT is the conductivity that you are trying to maintain.
-Check with your water treatment engineer to determine the conductivity setpoint for your system needs.
+The SETPOINT is the conductivity or pH value that you are trying to maintain.
+Check with your water treatment engineer to determine the conductivity and pH setpoints for your system needs.

 Follow these instructions to establish the controller's setpoint: